PhilterPaper/Text-KnuthPlass/README.md

 believe that you have a program patch, and offer to share it as a PR, we may give the go-ahead.
 Unsolicited PRs may be closed without further action.

-Discussion of a more general nature, not related to a specific bug or feature (enhancement) request, may be made in "https://www.catskilltech.com/forum/general-12/textknuthplass-general-discussion/"

 ## License

 This product is licensed under the Perl license.
 You may redistribute under